 Nicholas Rowland is an associate professor of sociology at the Pennsylvania State University.
-I have been a visiting scholar at Technische Universität Berlin as well as Princeton University.
+I have been a visiting scholar at Roskilde University (Denmark), Technische Universität Berlin (Germany), and Princeton University (New Jersey).
 I got my Ph.D. from Indiana University in Bloomington, IN, Department of Sociology in the Sociology of Technology with a minor study in Cultural Studies.
 Above all, I see myself as a “teacher-scholar” and share the view that teaching, research, and service, when carefully coupled, are synergistic endeavors.

 Click here to read and hear about my commitment to mentoring on my National Public Radio's "This I Believe."